apache/arrow/r/README.md

 `NOT_CRAN=true`.
 See `vignette("install", package = "arrow")` for
 details.

-For Windows users of R 3.6 and earlier, note that support for AWS S3 is not available, and the 32-bit version does not support Arrow Datasets.
-These features are only supported by the `rtools40` toolchain on Windows and thus are only available in R >= 4.0.

 ### Installing a development version

 Development versions of the package (binary and source) are built